Anglican devotions: Veneration of saints

 Although direct prayer to the saints is a practice that was continued in the first Litany in English, it was not particularly encouraged after the English Reformation.
 It is, however, an important part of Anglo-Catholics' public and private spiritual practices.
 In Anglo-Catholic theology, veneration is a type of honour distinct from the worship due to God alone.
 High church theologians have long used the terms latria for the sacrificial worship due to God alone, and dulia for the veneration given to saints and icons.
 They base this distinction on the conclusions of the Seventh Ecumenical Council (787), which also decreed that iconoclasm (forbidding icons and their veneration) is a heresy that amounts to a denial of the incarnation of Jesus.
 Prayer is directed to God; one prays with and for the saints as they pray with and for us through Christ to God.

 Article XXII of the Thirty-nine Articles states the "Romish doctrine" of the invocation of saints in the 16th century was not grounded in Scripture, hence many low-church or broad-church Anglicans consider prayer to the saints to be unnecessary.

 One example of Anglo-Catholic veneration is the annual National Pilgrimage in honour of Our Lady of Walsingham (see picture).
 It was suspended in 1538 and revived in 1922 by some clergy and lay members of the Church of England.

 Anglican prayer beads

 The use of Anglican prayer beads (also called "the Anglican Rosary") by some Anglicans and members of other Christian denominations began in the 1980s.
 This bead set is used in a variety of ways.
-Commonly, the beads are used in tandem with a fixed prayer format, but they are also used merely to keep count of whatever prayers the user has chosen for the occasion.
-For some, the set is carried as a tangible reminder of the owner's faith, with no prayers being said on the beads at all, while some prefer to pray the traditional Dominican Rosary of the Blessed Virgin Mary instead of or in addition to Anglican prayers.
+Commonly, the beads are used in tandem with a fixed prayer format, but they are also used merely to keep count of whatever prayers the user has chosen for the occasion, or as a grounding tool to maintain focus on prayer.
+For some, the set is carried as a tangible reminder of the owner's faith, with no prayers being said on the beads at all, while some prefer to pray to the Holy Spirit, or to pray the traditional Dominican Rosary of the Blessed Virgin Mary instead of or in addition to Anglican prayers.